/*

 "Two-seven Echo Romeo, traffic resolved, resume normal speed, climb and maintain flight level two-three-zero, direct PALEO."

-You push the throttles forward.
+You push the throttle forward.
 Acceleration.
 Climb.
 Direct PALEO on the FMS.

 <<goto "Enroute1">>"Two-seven Echo Romeo, negative, climb and maintain 8,000, slow 210, 210 now please."